-For zones, 4 to 6 May is the time when the bulk of your warm weather crops are planted.
-This May planting guide will cover all the warm season crops that should be planted this month.
+For zones, 5-6 May is the time when the bulk of your warm-weather vegetables can be planted in your vegetable garden.
+This May planting guide will cover all the warm-season crops that should be planted this month.

 This post contains affiliate links, clicking on them with not cost you anything extra, but does allow Stoney Acres to make a small commission on your purchase through the Amazon Affiliate Program!

 Let me start out by giving you a quick link.
 This post is meant for those of you living mainly in Garden Zones 5 to 6.
 If you don’t know what your garden zone is, follow this link to find out!

 Don’t forget that the crops to plant in May for this post are specific to the hardiness zone 5 & 6.
 If you aren’t in one of these zones you can check out our posts on zones 3 & 4, zones 7 & 8, or zones 9 & 10 to learn what you can start planting this month.

 I think May is my favorite month in the garden.
 This month is when all the work gets done for my summer vegetable garden!!
 In this May planting guide, I will take you through what crops should be planted in your garden.

 This May planting guide is meant to help those of you in hardiness zones 5 and 6 to get your summer harvest started!
 Your average last frost date is the key.